verlok/picturePolyfill/README.md

 Upon finding a matching media in the `data-picture` array, picturePolyfill will generate an `img` element and inside that span.
 The `img`'s `src` attribute is updated at browser resize, after a small delay (100ms) to prevent the script to be executed too many times during smooth (animated or manually dragged) browser resize.

+## Use picturePolyfill with a server-side scaling/cropping tool

+Responsive images can be quite complicated to be served because you need to scale them all at different resolutions.
+It's recommended to have a server-side picture scaling service to scale the images for you.

+See demo [http://verlok.github.io/picturePolyfill/](http://verlok.github.io/picturePolyfill/) for an excample of this.

 ## Usage

 To use picturePolyfill, just insert the script tag at the end of your html file, just right the closure of the `body` tag.